Combining Rational maps and Kleinian groups via orbit equivalence: Combinatorial characterization of Bowen-Series maps and higher Bowen-Series maps

-\begin{rem} The above discussion also shows that a higher Bowen-Series map for the orbifold groups in Section \ref{b_s_punc_sphere_orbifold_subsec} involves pinching a geodesic passing through the orbifold point, and hence the elliptic elements degenerate to parabolics and no torsion survives in the pinched group.
-Thus, pinching the examples in Section \ref{b_s_punc_sphere_orbifold_subsec} will not furnish new examples. \end{rem}
+\begin{rmk} The above discussion also shows that a higher Bowen-Series map for the orbifold groups in Section \ref{b_s_punc_sphere_orbifold_subsec} involves pinching a geodesic passing through the orbifold point, and hence the elliptic elements degenerate to parabolics and no torsion survives in the pinched group.
+Thus, pinching the examples in Section \ref{b_s_punc_sphere_orbifold_subsec} will not furnish new examples. \end{rmk}

 We turn now to a more general setup.
 Let $A_+, A_-:\bS^1\to\bS^1$ be \pwfm maps.
 We denote the fundamental domains of $A_+, A_-$ by $R_+, R_-$, and the Fuchsian groups generated by the pieces of $A_+, A_-$ by $\Gamma_+, \Gamma_-$ (respectively).
 One can naturally associate a fiberwise dynamical system to the above pair of maps; namely